clragon/e1547/README.md

 You can also post in the [e926 forum thread](https://e926.net/forum_topics/25854).

 ## Credit
-- The original code for this app was written by [Perlatus](https://github.com/perlatus).
+- This app is a continuation of a project by [Perlatus](https://github.com/perlatus).

 - The e1547 logo and banner uses a [Paw Icon](https://fontawesome.com/icons/paw?style=solid) licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).